Board of Education

 Addressing the Board

-At a board meeting: As a matter of courtesy, and to foster a spirit of cooperation, the Johnstown School Board provides a forum for public comment at both the beginning and the end of its monthly business meetings (although school board meetings must be conducted in view of the public, there is no law requiring that members of the public be permitted to speak.)
+At a board meeting: As a matter of courtesy, and to foster a spirit of cooperation, the Johnstown School Board provides a forum for public comment at the beginning of its monthly business meetings (although school board meetings must be conducted in view of the public, there is no law requiring that members of the public be permitted to speak.)
 Interested parties may speak regarding specific agenda items or on education topics of general interest.
 However, the Board does not permit verbal comments relating to specific personnel decisions regarding individuals employed by the District – those comments should be submitted to the Board in writing.
 Pursuant to a resolution adopted by the Greater Johnstown Board of Education on June 8, 2017, speakers are restricted to a maximum of three minutes.
 Speakers are asked to state their name and address and identify the organization, if any, they represent.

 By following the Chain of Command: Please remember that complaints are often best handled by the administrator in charge of the unit closest to the source of the complaint.
 In most instances, complaints should be made to the building principal if the matter can’t be resolved by a teacher; or to the athletic director if the matter can’t be resolved by a coach.
 If complaints aren’t resolved satisfactorily at this level, they may be carried to the Superintendent.
 If complaints aren’t resolved satisfactorily at the Superintendent level, they may be carried to the Board of Education.